Ahmad Raza Maneka

-Mian Ahmad Raza Maneka is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018 from NA-145 (Pakpattan-I).
-Earlier, he remained MNA and Chairman of Standing Committee on Cabinet from 2002-2008.
+Mian Ahmad Raza Maneka is a Pakistani politician serving as a member of the National Assembly of Pakistan representing NA-139 (Pakpattan-I) since February 2024, affiliated with the Pakistan Muslim League (Nawaz).
+He previously held the same position from 2002 to 2008 and from 2018 to 2023.
 He received his earlier education from Aitchison College where he won the annual Aitchison Challenge Cup for 'best athlete' for 3 years consecutively (1979, 1980 and 1981).
 He then went on to receive his bachelor's degree from the University of Miami in 1987.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-145 (Pakpattan-I) as a candidate of Pakistan Muslim League (N) in 2018 Pakistani general election.
-He received 118,581 votes.
-Earlier, he was also elected as MNA from 2002-2008 from NA-165 (Pakpattan).
+He was first elected to the National Assembly of Pakistan as MNA from NA-165 (Pakpattan) in the 2002 Pakistani general election.
 During this tenure, he served as Chairman of Standing Committee on Cabinet.

+He was elected as MNA for the second time from Constituency NA-145 (Pakpattan-I) as a candidate of Pakistan Muslim League (N) in the 2018 Pakistani general election and received 118,581 votes.
+During this tenure, he was Federal Parliamentary Secretary for Food Security & Research.

+He was elected as MNA for the third time from NA-139 (Pakpattan-I) as a candidate of Pakistan Muslim League (N) in the 2024 Pakistani general election and received 121,383 votes.